AsahiLinux/docs/HW:APCIe.md

 |          |                          | set Upstream Port 16.0 GT/s Transmitter Preset |
 | 0x890    |            | not part of an (extended) capability structure |
 | 0x8a8    |            | not part of an (extended) capability structure |

+So the changes to documented registers seem to disable some (buggy?) features as well do some lane equalization tuning.
+Maybe Apple hopes to re-enable this in a future respin of the silicon without having to specify specific silicon revs in their xnu driver?